Man arrested for wielding samurai sword in public, drug-related offences

-SINGAPORE - A 49-year-old man will be charged on Monday for possession of scheduled weapons in a public place and drug-related offences.
+SINGAPORE - A 49-year-old man will be charged on Monday with possession of scheduled weapons in a public place and drug-related offences.

 He was arrested on Saturday at a residential unit in York Hill, two hours after the police received a report about an online video showing a man wielding a samurai sword in public, the police said on Sunday.